 Kazimierz: The Old and New Jewish Cemeteries

 In the Jewish District of Krakow, Kazimierz, you can find many synagogues and Jewish cemeteries.
-The cemeteries are striking examples of the desturction the Nazis caused in these areas, and how the destruction had been repaired since.
+The cemeteries are striking examples of the destruction the Nazis caused in these areas, and how the destruction had been repaired since.
 During the Holocaust, gravestones were broken and destroyed, taken to be used as stones for pathways or just…

-Shots and Food and Beer: Pijalnia Wódki i Piwa
+Shots and Snacks: Pijalnia Wódki i Piwa

 Cafes by Day, Bars by Night: Alchemia

 Alchemia is a great example of the versatility of Krakow’s cafes.
 Open practically 24 hours, you can stop by in the morning for breakfast, the afternoon for a quick pick-me-up, or hang out all night in the candle-lit dining room drinking beer.
-In the summer, sit outside along the Plac Nowy, and watch the people…
+The food here is really good. @emilysguidetokrakow The best places for food and/or…

 Flea Markets in Krakow